vamoirid/Computer-Architecture/Lab_2/README.md

 | Cost Function | Relative Cost Function |
 |:-------------:|:----------------------:|
 | ![sjeng 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/libm_cpivscost.png)| ![sjeng 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/libm_relativecost.png)|

+As it happened with all the other comparisons that we did before, everything that we said about _sjeng_ stands also for _libm_.
+The major and only important difference in Cost, Cost vs Performance and CPI is the change of 64 Bytes Cache Line size to 128 Bytes.

 **L1 Instruction-Cache**: 32kB & 2-way Assocative
 **L1 Data-Cache**: 64kB & 2-way Associative